 Varicocele treatment may not be necessary.
-However, if your varicocele causes pain, testicular atrophy or infertility, you may want to undergo varicocele repair.
-The purpose of surgery is to seal off the affected vein to redirect the blood flow into normal veins.
-However, the effect of varicocele repair on fertility is unclear.
+However, if your varicocele causes pain, testicular atrophy or infertility, or if you are considering assisted reproductive techniques, you may want to undergo varicocele repair.
+The purpose of surgery is to seal off affected veins to redirect the blood flow into normal veins.
+In cases of male infertility, treatment of a varicocele may improve or cure the infertility or improve the quality of sperm if techniques such as in-vitro fertilization are to be used.

 Although varicoceles typically develop in adolescence, it's less clear whether you should have varicocele repair at that time.
 Indications for repairing a varicocele in adolescence include progressive testicular atrophy, pain or abnormal semen analysis results.